Improving Palliative Care Together

 Current Research

-Our research looks at how to improve care for people with serious illness from different cultural and language backgrounds.
-Through studies like ImPaCT-Dementia and ImPaCT-Cancer, we work with communities who speak Mandarin, Cantonese, Spanish, Vietnamese, and Somali to understand the challenges they face and create care approaches that are focused on what matters most to them.
-These groups are a starting point, and we hope to expand our work to include more communities in the future!
+Our research focuses on improving care for people from diverse cultural and language backgrounds through studies like ImPaCT-Dementia and ImPaCT-Cancer.
+We partner with different communities to learn about their experiences and develop approaches to care that honor their values and priorities.
+These groups are a starting point, and we hope to expand our work to include more communities in the future.

 ImPaCT Cancer

-ImPaCT-Cancer focuses on enhancing palliative care for patients with cancer and their families who have a primary language of Somali, Spanish, or Vietnamese.
+ImPaCT Cancer focuses on patients with cancer and their families who have a primary language of Somali, Spanish, or Vietnamese.

 ImPaCT Dementia